Harold L. Bergman

 Harold Bergman and crew would like to welcome you to the UW-NPS research station located beside Jackson Lake in Grand Teton National Park.
 The station is a perfect place to base for your research in the Greater Yellowstone Area.

-Mary Humstone (University of Wyoming) wrote in indepth preservation guide for the historic structures at the AMK.
-Not only does the guide identify concerns about structures, it offers well researched recommendations.
-The guide has some great photos of some of the AMK structures, including John Sargent's cabin (which is no longer standing) and the Johnson Lodge under construction.
+Mary Humstone (University of Wyoming) wrote in in-depth preservation guide for the historic structures at the AMK.
+The guide is based on inspections and research conducted as part of an American Studies field course during summer 2011, under the guidance of log building expert Harrison Goodall.
+The guide identifies preservation concerns with the property's sixteen historic buildings and offers well researched recommendations.
+It also has some great historic photos of some of the AMK structures, including John Sargent's cabin (which is no longer standing) and the Johnson Lodge under construction.
 The recommendations are valuable to log restoration experts in the Rocky Mountains.
 Thanks, Mary!
 To read the publication please click here!

 The University of Wyoming-National Park Service (UW-NPS) Research Center is a cooperative effort between the University of Wyoming and the National Park Service.
 Headquartered on the University of Wyoming campus in Laramie, the research center was established to foster research in National Parks in the Rocky Mountain Region.
 In addition, the center operates a field research station at the AMK Ranch in Grand Teton National Park which is open from mid-May through mid-October.